Cap d'Agde: Recreational activities

-The Aqualand day-swimming theme park was one of the first of its kind (1984).
+Most of them are located in commercial parks with commercial purposes, others are necessary for the local population while others have free entry and an educational purpose.
+Underwater fishing has taken place since the creation of Cap d'Agde in the nearby seagrass beds.
+Leisure areas have been created, such as the Ile des Loisirs, designed in 1976, in the main marina, as well as an amusement park, nightclubs, and in the past a casino (1970s).The Aqualand day-swimming theme park was one of the first of its kind (1984).
 Between Cap d'Agde and Grau d'Agde, the Centre Aquatique de l'Archipel ("Cité de l'Eau"), a 21st-century construction by the town and the Hérault Méditerranée urban community.

-The former tennis camp was created by Pierre Barthès (on his grand'mother field) whilst Racine plan is beginning, in the first 1970s'.
+The former tennis camp was created by Pierre Barthès, on his grandmother's field, whilst Racine plan is beginning, in the first 1970s'.
 It became since the International Tennis Center.
 In 1978 a club house and an hotel are built for the international competition.
 Its modern padel hall opened in 2022 after the takeover by SODEAL the developer, it replaces the hangar.
 Around the Tennis Camp, in its vicinity the tennis courts was the major theme for the development of housing estates, some exists near La Roquille beach.
 Golf practice is an activity that was set up in 1980s.
 Its extension (27 holes) was inaugurated in 2013.

-Les Arènes du Cap offers a variety of shows (and toro-pools during the summer season).

-Since 2003 the cultural season of the city of Agde opens with a film festival to which entry is free, it has moved from the old congress center to the new center of the "Rembla du Soleil".
+Les Arènes du Cap offers a variety of shows and toro-pools during the summer season.
+Since 2003, the cultural season of the city of Agde opens with a film festival to which entry is free, it has moved from the old congress center to the new center of the "Rambla du Soleil".
 Outdoor activities are available in the Bagnas reserve, including hiking.
 The underwater trails have existed to discover underwater fauna since the establishment of the marina in 1967 with its marine protected area.
 In 2023, opened to public, an architecturally interesting floating Maison de la Mer was built in entrance of marina bassin n°1 to educationally illustrate the considerable connection between the shore and the salt water.